Skip to Content

 Trump faces unprecedented criminal and civil jeopardy for a major candidate

-His appearance came after Trump was in court as his lawyers argued for overturning a jury’s $5 million verdict finding him liable of sexually abusing Carroll in 1996.
+His comments came after Trump was in court to hear his lawyers argue for overturning a jury’s $5 million verdict finding him liable of sexually abusing Carroll in 1996.

-Juries now have twice now awarded Carroll huge sums for Trump’s claiming she made up a story about him attacking her in a department store dressing room in 1996 to help her sell a memoir.
+Juries now have twice now awarded Carroll huge sums for Trump’s claiming she made up a story about him attacking her in a department store dressing room to help her sell a memoir.
 But that hasn’t stopped Trump from continuing to make nearly identical statements to reporters.
-At his news briefing Friday, he said again that Carroll was telling a “made up, fabricated story.”
+On Friday, he said again that Carroll was telling a “made up, fabricated story.”

 Carroll’s lawyer, Roberta Kaplan, warned in March after a jury awarded Carroll another $83 million that she would continue to monitor Trump’s comments and would consider suing again if he kept it up.
-In a speedy response to his Friday comments, Kaplan said in a statement, “I’ve said before and I’ll say it again: All options are on the table.”
+In a speedy response to his Friday comments at Trump Tower, Kaplan said in a statement, “I’ve said before and I’ll say it again: All options are on the table.”

 In the meantime, Trump faces unprecedented criminal and civil jeopardy for a major-party nominee.